Air Conditioner Repair Checklist

 - Shut off power fully at the breaker or outdoor device.

 - Get rid of vegetation debris around the unit.
 Once you’ve gotten rid of all the clutter within a two-foot area, you can use a soft brush or vacuum to carefully remove dirt from the unit’s fins.
-Kinked fins can also affect performance, so you can attempt to straighten them with a blunt knife.
+Kinked fins can also affect performance.

 - Use a hose nozzle to carefully remove gunk off the fins from inside the equipment.
 Don’t get liquid on the fan motor.